Coronavirus latest: Mexico's death toll surpasses Spain's | DW | 02.07.2020

 02:10 Australian police set up checkpoints in Melbourne to contain new coronavirus hot spots in the country's second-largest city.

-Images published by the Australian Broadcasting Corp. on showed police stopping cars after 36 suburbs in Melbourne went into lockdown following a spike in new infections.
+Images published by the Australian Broadcasting Corporation showed police stopping cars after 36 suburbs in Melbourne went into lockdown following a spike in new infections.

 "Over 300,000 Australians ... are going into a difficult situation, which we've all been through," Federal Health Minister Greg Hunt told reporters, referring to the residents of the affected suburbs.
 "We know we can get through it but nevertheless it's a huge imposition on their lives."